Tag: minor penalty

 Key Takeaways

-• Accidental contact may still be penalized.
+• Even small contact can be penalized.

 What Is Slashing in Ice Hockey?